 TOPIC 13 (WEEK 5): INTRODUCTION

 This week’s session focuses on the patient’s view in psychiatry, responding to the call now made many years ago by Roy Porter to ‘do medical history from below’.
 But can we when we are looking at the history of mental disorder?
 How does that work, and how did patients respond to and explain their illness or challenge their diagnosis?
 Does an exploration of the patient’s view add significantly to our understanding of how mental illness was treated and what asylums were like?
 This week’s readings also urge you to think about the sources we use and approaches we adopt in the history of psychiatry.
-I will ask one of you to comment on Beveridge’s ‘Life in the Asylum’.
+I will ask you all to focus on Beveridge’s ‘Life in the Asylum’ as well as at least one other reading, and to bring an example of a patient's narrative to the seminar.

-Document extracts will be pre-circulated, added to Teams.
+Source on patients will be added to Moodle.

 - What can patient narratives add to the study of the history of madness?